-You score 5 Victory Points if you control the strategic objective at the end of the game.
+The aim is to control the strategic objective at the end of the game.
 To control the objective, one of your infantry or artillery units must end its activation within 6" of the objective, and there must be no enemy unit within 6" of it.
+If one side controls the strategic objective at the end of the game it is the winner.
+If neither side controls the objective the game is a draw.